Jacaranda mimosifolia: In popular culture

+References to the jacaranda plant recur in the musical work of Trevor Rabin, providing the title of his 2012 solo album and also appearing in the lyrics of "I'm Running", a song which he co-wrote and performed as part of Yes and which appeared on their 1987 album Big Generator.
+The plant has also lent its name to his home studio, The Jacaranda Room.

-In Argentina, writer Alejandro Dolina, in his book Crónicas del Ángel Gris (Chronicles of the Gray Angel), tells the legend of a massive jacarandá tree, planted in Plaza Flores in Buenos Aires, that was able to whistle tango songs on demand.
-María Elena Walsh dedicated her song Canción del Jacarandá to the tree.
-Miguel Brascó's folk song Santafesino de veras mentions the aroma of jacarandá as a defining feature of the littoral Santa Fe Province (along with the willows growing by the rivers).
+In Argentina, María Elena Walsh dedicated her song "Canción del Jacarandá" to the tree.
+Writer Alejandro Dolina, in his book Crónicas del Ángel Gris (Chronicles of the Gray Angel), tells the legend of a massive jacarandá tree, planted in Plaza Flores in Buenos Aires, that was able to whistle tango songs on demand.
+Miguel Brascó's folk song "Santafesino de veras" mentions the aroma of jacarandá as a defining feature of the littoral Santa Fe Province (along with the willows growing by the rivers).

-Folklore
+Exam folklore

+The University of Queensland in Brisbane is particularly well known for its ornamental jacarandas, and a common maxim among students holds that the blooming of the jacarandas signals the time for serious study for end-of-year exams; the jacaranda when in bloom is also known as the exam tree.
 Purple panic is a term used by students in south-east Queensland for student stress during the period of late spring and early summer.
 The "purple" refers to the flowers of Jacaranda trees, which bloom at that time and have been extensively planted throughout that district.
-The "panic" refers to the need to be completing assignments and studying for final exams.
+The "panic" refers to the need to complete assignments and study for final exams.

-The Jacaranda when in bloom is also known as the exam tree.